What Are Dissolvable Stitches?

 Dissolvable stitches are better suited for wounds; you don't have to take them out.
 Cultura RM Exclusive/KaPe Schmid / Getty Images/Image Source

 For centuries, dentists and oral surgeons, plastic surgeons, obstetricians, urologists and even veterinarians have used stitches to close up gashes, cuts and surgical incisions.
-Now, many physicians are using some form of dissolvable stitches (also called absorbable sutures).
-The great thing about dissolvable stitches is that they can be used on internal or external wounds.
+Now, many physicians are using some form of dissolvable stitches (also called absorbable sutures) to suture wounds.

 Advertisement

-• Elasticity - Stitches on your knee need to be more elastic than those on your forearm, because your knee must be able to bend.
+• Elasticity: Stitches on your knee need to be more elastic than those on your forearm, because your knee must be able to bend.
 Without proper elasticity, the stitches can snap and come out, or even tear the wound and delay healing.

 Advertisement